 For some reason, doing yoga with goats has become a “thing,” and yes, you can do it in Vail, too.
 Guests of Manor Vail Lodge can do yoga with the goats at Vail Stables as part of the Goat Yoga package, which also includes a daily breakfast buffet and transportation to and from the stables.
 Why would you want to do such a thing?
 I’m not sure, but if you do, please fill me in!

 A great year-round activity is a visit to the Betty Ford Alpine Gardens.
-Betty Ford, wife of former U.S. President Gerald Ford, loved the Vail area and had a home in nearby Beaver Creek.
+Betty Ford, the wife of former U.S. President Gerald Ford, loved the Vail area and had a home in nearby Beaver Creek.
 With a fondness for flowers and gardening, she lent her name to the botanic gardens in 1988.

 The highest elevation botanical garden in the world, which is located at more than 8,000 feet elevation, it features a collection of alpine and mountain plants and makes for a wonderfully peaceful stroll through the stone-laid paths, bridges and water features.

-Another educational spot to get an understanding of area flora and fauna is the Vail Nature Center, a farmhouse located on a seven-acre property.
-Only open in summer, the Center hosts guided tours focused on birds, beaver ponds and wildflowers (which are beautiful in June and July).
+Another educational spot to get an understanding of area flora and fauna is the Vail Nature Center, a farmhouse located on seven-acre property.
+Only open in summer, the Center hosts guided tours focused on birds, beaver ponds, and wildflowers (which are beautiful in June and July).
 The center also offers backcountry hikes for families, as well as hikes centered on autumn color when the aspens turn a luminous shade of gold.

 One of the best parts of Vail are its absolutely delightful villages.
 Vail Village is the classic-style alpine village designed to look like a quaint European town with plentiful shopping, eateries, ice cream and more.
 On the other side is Lionshead, which has been entirely renovated in recent years and offers a more modern style mountain entertainment district.